TommasoSorgente/fSUM/README.md

  - _parameters.run_: file containing all the parameters involved in the algorithm.
  - _main.cpp_: sample program that reads input parameters, partitions the mesh and optionally displays it in a graphical interface.
  - _src_: folder containing the source code.
+ - _data_: folder containing the data used in the paper.